 First of all, you need to know that you are not legally obliged to have an employee handbook.
 There is no law requiring companies of any size to have an employee handbook.

 However, most companies have an employee handbook.
 According to Gusto’s research, 87% of small businesses sized 10-200 have employee handbooks.

-So the question is...Why the overwhelming majority of companies choose to have the employee handbook?
+So the question is...Why the overwhelming majority of companies choose to have an employee handbook?

-The answer is simple: Because having an employee handbook affects many aspects of your business has a positive impact on your business bottom line.
+The answer is simple: Because having an employee handbook affects many aspects of your business has a positive impact on your business's bottom line.

 Here are the 6 most important benefits of having an employee handbook:

 In order to write your employee handbook, you will have to clearly define your business and employee policies and procedures.
 Writing an employee handbook will help you formalize and organize your company’s policies, having them all in one place.